 - Designated by criteria.
 This has the advantage of ensuring a balance of skills or interests on each team in the class.
 The downside is that you need to spend time gathering data on your students before you assign the teams.

 - Determine how long teams will be together.
 It is important to be clear with the students how long they will be working with their team.
 In some classes, students stay with the same team for sessions; while other students change teams more frequently.
-Remember that effective teams need time to learn to work together, and that most teams go through a period of “storming” or negotiating roles and responsibilities before they begin to operate effectively.
+Remember that effective teams need time to learn to work together and that most teams go through a period of “storming” of negotiating roles and responsibilities before they begin to operate effectively.
 Switching teams frequently will prevent team members from learning how to work together.
-If a team does not seem to be able to negotiate their differences, then you should step in help them solve the problem, or suggest how to restructure the group roles or level of participation.
+If a team does not seem to be able to negotiate their differences, then you should step in helping them solve the problem, or suggest how to restructure the group roles or level of participation.
 If nothing else works, then reorganize the team.